 Thus, our statistics are drastically reduced.
 The reason for this increased cost is the very expensive force calculation, which scales as N^2 (N the number of particles).

 For large systems composed of more than several hundred particles, you should not use the naive algorithm we have used here.
-Instead, you should use something like a link-list to only evaluate forces for pairs that are close to each other.
+Instead, you should use something like a link-list to only evaluate pairs that are close to each other.

-Finally, you could improve the calculation of the averages by allowing for different time origins (here we have only considered t=0), but any time can be taken as origin for steady processes.
+Finally, you could improve the calculation of the averages by allowing for different time origins (here we have only considered t=0), since any time can be taken as the origin for steady processes.

-This is outside the scope our our current lecture.
+This is outside the scope of our current lecture.

 By repeating the same simulation but with different values of the volume fraction, you can examine the density dependence of the diffusion constant.